Joust 2: Survival of the Fittest: Gameplay

-Development
+Development and release

 Joust 2 was developed by Williams Electronics, with John Newcomer as the lead designer.
 The game features amplified monaural sound and raster graphics on a 19-inch color CRT monitor.
 Like other Williams arcade games, Joust 2 was programmed in assembly language.
 Williams' video game department had shrunk following a decline in the video game industry.
 The company wanted to sell an arcade conversion kit for games that use a vertically oriented monitor, which had become popular at the time.
 Management felt that a sequel would improve the kit's saleability.
 The company decided to release a sequel to either Robotron: 2084 or Joust, ultimately choosing the latter.
 Technology had progressed since the original's release, providing more flexibility than before.
 As a result, Newcomer conceived new elements: additional characters, improved audio-visuals, and new mechanics.
 To portray a progression of villains, the staff added a new enemy, Knight Lord.
 The developers added backgrounds to the levels, inspired by artwork by M. C. Escher, Newcomer's favorite artist.
 Staff added a transform button to provide players with more variety and balance the gameplay.

+While Joust was widely ported to home systems, Joust 2 was only made available as part of emulated collections.
+In 1997, it was released as part of Arcade's Greatest Hits: The Midway Collection 2.
+The game was also included in the 2003 and 2012 multi-platform compilations Midway Arcade Treasures and Midway Arcade Origins, respectively.
+Both Joust games along with many other Midway arcade games appear in an expansion of Lego Dimensions.
+The developers, Traveller's Tales, considered recreating them in Lego form, but decided to present them in their original forms to maintain what they felt made the games good.
+Lego versions of Joust characters appear outside of the emulated games.

 Reception

 Williams shipped around 1,000 units of Joust 2, significantly fewer than its predecessor.
 Brett Alan Weiss of Allgame and Mike Bevan of Retro Gamer attributed the poor numbers to an industry slump in the mid-1980s.
 Joust 2 arcade cabinets have since become fairly rare among collectors.
-Weiss negatively compared the game to its predecessor, calling Joust more popular and enjoyable.
-However, he commented that Joust 2's graphics are more detailed and robust.
+Weiss negatively compared the game to its predecessor, calling Joust more popular and enjoyable, but commented that Joust 2's graphics are more detailed and robust.
 In retrospect, Newcomer expressed dissatisfaction with the game's design, specifically the monitor's orientation.
 He commented that the gameplay works best with a horizontal orientation or with multi-directional scrolling.
 The vertical orientation proved to be a hindrance for home conversion.

-Legacy

-While Joust was widely ported to home systems, Joust 2 was only made available as part of emulated collections.
-In 1997, it was released as part of Arcade's Greatest Hits: The Midway Collection 2.
-Joust 2 was also included in the 2003 and 2012 multi-platform compilations Midway Arcade Treasures and Midway Arcade Origins, respectively.
-It also appeared in 2016's Lego Dimensions.
+IGN staff considered its inclusion in Arcade's Greatest Hits: The Midway Collection 2 part of the compilation's "real value" due to Joust 2's rarity.
+Similarly reviewers for Next Generation magazine noted that "true fans" will be thrilled at its inclusion.
+GamePro's Dan Elektro echoed similar comments as IGN and further called Joust 2 a substantial improvement over the original.
+Conversely, Craig Harris considered Joust 2 a "slightly less imaginative sequel" compared to Joust in his review of Midway Arcade Treasures.